kkrit-tinna/fraud_detection/README.md

 ### Potential Issues
 * Dataset is generated using stimulator, which can be problematic in the accuracy and reliability.
-* Both models did not generalize well in test data, and the resulting issue is large volume of type I errors and type II errors, which can be detrimental to normnal transactions.
 * Only one powerful features is determined, so the application of this project is limited.

 ## Resources